jimTheSTEAMClown/Templates/Verilog-Doc.md

 # Verilog Hackathon Education Kit Manual

 ---
 ### Notes to Writers:
-📝 - Sugest a better title
+📝 - Sugest a better title for this document
-📝 - Just so you know, I'm (STEAM Clown) an goiing to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly
+📝 - Just so you know, I'm (STEAM Clown) an goiingd to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly
 I'm going to add a lab template, where we can each pick a lab and update that section.

 ---